 Despite some successes, hindrances to good governance prevail in health sector.
 According to TI-Bangladesh's National Household Survey (2012), 40.2% of the recipients of health services from public institutions became victims of irregularities and corruption while receiving services.
 According to this survey, the estimated amount of bribes at the national level in this sector amounted to…

 Private Healthcare: Governance Challenges and Way Out

-The main objective of this research is to identify the challenges of governance in the private healthcare programs and to recommend the ways to overcome such challenges.
+The main objective of this research is to identify the challenges of governance in private healthcare programs and to recommend ways to overcome them.
 The specific objectives of this research are to: 1.
 Review the existing legal and institutional framework governing private healthcare institutions.
-2. Identify the nature of irregularities and corruption…
+2. Identify the nature of irregularities and corruption in private healthcare…

 National Household Survey 2017

-This 2017 survey is the eighth in the series.
-It is observed that 66.5% of households in Bangladesh experienced corruption when receiving services from public and private sectors or institutions.
-For the health sector, 42.5% of household experienced corruption.
+This 2017 survey is the 8th of this series.
+It is observed that 66.5% of households in Bangladesh experienced corruption when receiving services from public and private organisations.
+In the health sector, 42.5% of household experienced corruption.

 Governance of the Directorate of Drug Administration: Challenges and Way forward

 The study assessed the effectiveness of the Government Drug Administration in tackling corruption.
 The study follows recent measures by the Government to strengthen the capacities of the Drug Administration.
 These include increasing the workforce in field offices, investing in capacity building, and enhancing the central drug laboratory.
 Moreover, the Government Drug Administration has taken measures…

 Improve Transparency and Accountability in Health Sector under Building Integrity Blocks for Effective Change (BIBEC) Project